27 October 1977

 "Yes, the night monster will settle there and will find herself a resting place."
 Isaiah 34:14b

-But it was the right knife, too, its stainless three-inch folding-blade and utilitarian Swiss-army implements perfect for carrying confidently in one's front pocket all day long, especially on a grand, far-away expedition such as this.
+It was the right knife, too, its stainless three-inch folding-blade and utilitarian Swiss-army implements perfect for carrying confidently in one's front pocket all day long, especially on a grand, far-away excursion such as this.

 "Kill me."
-That's what the fish's eyes told him.
+That's what the fish was telling him.

 A very sharp knife could do the job: quickly and easily.
-At the lake, in the summer, he'd watched his father gut small trout, caught by rod and reel from the deck of their tiny wooden sailboat, with the very same knife: quickly and easily.
-A thrust below the chin, just behind the gills, a few grinding cuts against the grain of the fish's belly, and it would be done.
+At the lake, in the summer, he'd watched his father gut small trout, caught by rod and reel from the deck of their tiny wooden sailboat, with the same very sharp knife: quickly and easily.
+A jab below the chin, just behind the gills, a few grinding cuts against the grain of the fish's belly, and it was done.

 "¿Qué estás haciendo?" the teenage deckhand yelled at the boy.
 "No matar a ese pez, estúpido!"

-"What?" the boy asked, stepping back as the 'hand lunged for the knife and pulled it from his grasp, automatically folding the blade back into the hilt and jamming it angrily into his own pocket.
+"What?" the boy asked, stepping back as the 'hand lunged for the knife and pulled it quickly from his grasp and then, almost instinctively, pressed the back of the blade into his thigh, folding it into the hilt, and then jamming it angrily into his own pocket.
 The boy understood very little Spanish.
-But nevertheless, he knew, quickly and easily, that he'd been scolded for his intention to kill the big yellow-green dorado, the evening's prized entree, prematurely.
+But nevertheless, he knew that he'd been scolded for his intention to kill the big yellow-green dorado, the evening's prized entree, prematurely.

 "If you'd killed it, it would have begun to spoil out there in the sun, before we had a chance to eat it for our dinner," his grandmother explained later, as she secretly handed his knife back to him in the below-deck cabin they shared with his grandfather.

-So the boy waited, sitting beside the slowly dying fish on the deck amidship, his back against the wall of the bridge of their small chartered ketch, knifeless, helpless, until its gasping seemed to stop.
+So the boy waited, sitting for much of the hottest part of the day beside the slowly dying fish on the deck amidship, his back against the wall of the bridge of their small chartered ketch, knifeless, helpless, until its eyes clouded over and the gasping seemed to stop.

 Up close, its teeth looked a full yard long.